berlinguyinca/masspec-glue/README.md

 }
 ```

-`FileCache.fileExtensions`, `FileCache.mountPoints` and `Database.ip`
+`FileCache.fileExtensions` and `FileCache.mountPoints` are typically
-are typically the only fields which must be configured. masspec_glue has
+the only fields which must be configured. masspec_glue has been
-been simplified from its original design.
-There is no longer any
+simplified from its original design.
+There is no longer any `/index`
-`/index` endpoint.
+endpoint.
 Only the endpoints `/data/[filename]` and
 `/stat/[filename]` are active.
 Both use the GET verb and are therefor
 accessible from the browser for testing.